The Evolution of Team Teaching - Strategies for Individualizing Learning

 Wiggins is a small rural district that has made team teaching a strategic priority, with the goal of individualizing learning for each and every student.
-With the state’s support through the Colorado Empowered Learning program, Wiggins was able to enhance and evolve its team teaching strategy to further meet the needs of students.
+With the state’s support through the Colorado Empowered Learning program and the services of iLearn Collaborative, Wiggins was able to enhance and evolve its team teaching strategy to further meet the needs of students.
 Teachers received professional development on blended learning techniques and have begun integrating digital components into their team teaching and day-to-day instructional strategies.
 As teacher’s have gained comfort with these techniques, the district is also taking advantage of Colorado’s Digital Content Warehouse, customizing not just their teaching approach, but also the content taught, to better reflect student needs and interests.

 About the District

 Wiggins RE-50(J), Small Rural PK-12, Wiggins, Colorado, 546 students

 Team teaching strategies combined with blended learning instructional strategies make it possible to truly individualize learning to each and every student’s needs and interests.

 How it Works